The unsubscribe rate is the least talked about metric in email marketing.

 Don't know how to create a suppression list?
 Read our guide on How to create a suppression list.

 Segmenting your email list will help you send relevant content to users interested in those emails.

-For example, it is better to tell users that you launched a new product update who are engaged with your product instead of broadcasting it to every user.
+For example, it is better to tell users that you launched a new product update that engages with your product instead of broadcasting it to every user.
 This way, you will get higher engagement and lesser unsubscribes.

 6. Personalize to send relevant and valuable emails

-When you send targeted emails, offer quality content, users engage more, and it helps build trust.
-Such engagement and trust help in reducing the unsubscribes.
+When you send targeted emails and offer quality content, users engage more, and it helps build trust.
+Such engagement and trust help in reducing unsubscribes.

 7. Allow users to manage and update their preferences

 Giving users an option to manage or update their preferences is an effective way to reduce email unsubscribes.

 For instance, Mailmodo offers users to adjust what kind of email they want to receive from them.
 As a result, it gives brands better insight into what users want and helps them send the most relevant emails.

 8. Collect feedback from users via surveys and polls